khakhalin/notes/keywords/adam.md

 ADAM comes from **Adaptive Moment estimation**.
 First introduced in this paper with 43k citations: Kingma, D. P., & Ba, J. (2014).
 Adam: A method for stochastic optimization. arXiv preprint arXiv:1412.6980.

-An alternative to  SGD (Stochastic Gradient Descent).
+An alternative to a simple SGD (Stochastic Gradient Descent).
 Inherits to Adaptive Gradient (AdaGrad) and RMSProp.
 Often (but apparently not always) works better than SGD.

 Main differences with SGD:
 * Uses exponential running average of gradients, which makes it a momentum-based method